What is a WiFi Booster and How Does it Improve Signal?

 No.

 WiFi boosters work with wireless and wired devices.
 The majority of boosters have at least one ethernet port that can be used for printers, computers, smart TVs, and gaming consoles.
+This provides even faster speeds than can be achieved wirelessly, and lets you control where you placed your wired access points.

 Do WiFi Boosters Really Work?